 Emails are the major means for professional business communication and ensuring you respond to emails professionally is easily one of the most important parts of your business.
 If written poorly, you can lose a major prospect.
 If written excellently, you will easily turn prospects into clients.

 Personally, I have noticed that the quality of my responses usually determines if a client will hire my services and how much the client will spend.

-Basically, your answers to professional emails should be well thought-out and carefully crafted.
-In many instances, it is not advisable to reply emails instantly.
+Basically, your answers to professional emails should be well-thought-out and carefully crafted.
+Most times, it is not advisable to reply to emails instantly.

 This post is part of a series of posts on Professional Emailing.
-It is recommended that you also read the other posts in the series below:
+We recommend that you also read the other posts in the series below:

 - PEM 101 (Part 1): How to Contact your Clients Effectively Using Business Emails

 - PEM 101 (Part 2): 9 Tips You Need to Write and Respond to Emails Professionally

 - PEM 101 (Part 3): 12 Rules of Writing Emails Professionally and Effectively

 - PEM 101 (Part 4): How to Write Professional Emails: 7 Critical Ingredients